Harmonic mean: Definition

-The harmonic mean is a Schur-concave function, and dominated by the minimum of its arguments, in the sense that for any positive set of arguments, $\min(x_1 \ldots x_n) \le H(x_1 \ldots x_n) \le n \min(x_1 \ldots x_n)$.
+The harmonic mean is a Schur-concave function, and is greater than or equal to the minimum of its arguments: for positive arguments, $\min(x_1 \ldots x_n) \le H(x_1 \ldots x_n) \le n \min(x_1 \ldots x_n)$.
 Thus, the harmonic mean cannot be made arbitrarily large by changing some values to bigger ones (while having at least one value unchanged).

-The harmonic mean is also concave, which is an even stronger property than Schur-concavity.
+The harmonic mean is also concave for positive arguments, an even stronger property than Schur-concavity.

-One has to take care to only use positive numbers though, since the mean fails to be concave if negative values are used.

 Relationship with other means

-The harmonic mean is one of the three Pythagorean means.
-For all positive data sets containing at least one pair of nonequal values, the harmonic mean is always the least of the three means, while the arithmetic mean is always the greatest of the three and the geometric mean is always in between.
-(If all values in a nonempty dataset are equal, the three means are always equal to one another; e.g., the harmonic, geometric, and arithmetic means of {2, 2, 2} are all 2.)
+For all positive data sets containing at least one pair of nonequal values, the harmonic mean is always the least of the three Pythagorean means, while the arithmetic mean is always the greatest of the three and the geometric mean is always in between.
+(If all values in a nonempty data set are equal, the three means are always equal.)

 It is the special case M−1 of the power mean:

 Since the harmonic mean of a list of numbers tends strongly toward the least elements of the list, it tends (compared to the arithmetic mean) to mitigate the impact of large outliers and aggravate the impact of small ones.

 The arithmetic mean is often mistakenly used in places calling for the harmonic mean.
 In the speed example below for instance, the arithmetic mean of 40 is incorrect, and too big.